Skip to content

 Knowledge about basic EMQX authorization concepts

-1. On EMQX Dashboard, click Access Control -> Authorization on the left navigation tree to enter the Authorization page.
+1. On the EMQX Dashboard, navigate to Access Control > Authorization in the left-hand menu to open the Authorization page.

-2. Click Create at the top right corner, select Built-in Database as Backend, and click Next.
+2. Click Create in the top-right corner, select Built-in Database as the Backend, then click Next to continue.

 authz-mnesia_ee